railsuser2014/openobject-doc-book-en/2/2_5_CRM/2_5_CRM_partners.rst

    single: opportunity
    single: reminder

-To the right of the customer form you will find all of the actions, reports and shortcuts available for the selected partner.
+To the right of the customer form, you will find all of the actions, reports and shortcuts available for the selected partner.

-Print a reminder letter from the Action bar, or create a new opportunity for a customer.
+Print a reminder letter from the `Action` bar, or create a new opportunity for a customer.

 Another Action enables you to quickly send an SMS message.

-.. tip::  Send an SMS message
+.. tip::  Send an SMS Message

-	To send an SMS message from standard Open ERP you will have to place an order with the bulk SMS gateway operator Clickatell™ http://clickatell.com.
+	To send an SMS message from standard OpenERP you will have to place an order with the bulk SMS gateway operator Clickatell™ http://clickatell.com.

 	You will then receive an API number, a login and a password which you can use in OpenERP to send